sman2600/sman2600/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on software for expediting the automotive total loss process.
+- 🔭 I’m currently working on restaurant reservation & management software.
 - 📫 How to reach me: mahoney.sa26@gmail.com

 <!--